lexfeathers/lexfeathers.ca/posts/removing-our-music-from-spotify.md

   I fully regret giving companies like this any control over my work.
 ---

+> [!NOTE]
-UPDATE: As of June 2026, all of the music we have control over, except for one final song, is now gone from Spotify.
+> As of June 2026, all of the music we have control over, except for one final song, is now gone from Spotify.

 Back in October, my band Waxlimbs released a [new single on Bandcamp](https://waxlimbs.bandcamp.com/track/across-the-coals) and streaming services, with the exception being Spotify.
 Once we had put out a notice that we were going to be taking all of our work off Spotify, I sent an email to our distributor asking for all of Waxlimbs's work to be removed from the service.
 I was told this could take about 30 days, so we waited.